So What Is Zero Waste Living?

 - Instead of plastic cutlery use what you already have at home

 - Instead of disposable razors use a safety razor

 - Instead of Coffee pods use a French press

 - Instead of a Dish sponge use a cotton cloth

 I could go on, but you get the idea.

 You want to stop and think before you buy.
 Look to borrow before you buy.
 Look at Pinterest for ways to reuse.

 This is probably the most complicated of all the R’s.
 Recycling is important, but it’s not a solution to our waste issues.
 You've probably heard someone say "but I recycle it".
 The plastics industry has really done a great job at putting the onus of waste on the consumer and yes we play a huge part in waste production, but so do big polluters, the companies that make all that plastic.
 Making us think that the simple act of recycling will do.
 It won’t.

 We need to focus on steps 1 through 3 and only use recycling as a last resort.
 Only 5% of all the plastic that is tossed actually gets recycled.
 Most facilities simply can’t keep up with the pace of waste and most of the items that do get recycled are being down-cycled into low-quality, disposable items that will eventually end up in the garbage anyway!

-Let’s be clear, I am not telling you not to recycle, but rather use recycling as a last resort.
-Also, take Precycling into account, this is the act of considering an items worth, usefulness and recyclability before you ever buy it.
+Let’s be clear, I am not telling you not to recycle, but rather to use recycling as a last resort.
+Also, take Precycling into account, this is the act of considering an items worth, usefulness, and recyclability before you ever buy it.
 It means standing and asking yourself “do I really need this?”.
 Most of the time the answer will be a no.